 Approaching a dog can be tricky.
 There are times when a dog appears friendly but then snaps.
 This could be caused by a reaction to how you approach the dog.
 Therefore, whether they seem friendly or not, always approach a dog carefully and follow these helpful tips.

 - Avoid making direct eye contact or face the dog directly, that could be perceived as a threat.

 - Let the dog approach you in as much time as it needs and instead keeps a non-threatening posture with your side towards the dog.

 - Once the dog approaches you, pet it on its side or back.
 You can also pet the side of the dog’s face or under its chin.

 - Lean over the dog directly and stick your hand out or put it on top of the dog’s head, this appears aggressive and could cause the dog to attack.

 - Do not stare directly in the dog’s eyes or squeal loudly because this also comes off as threatening.

-- Finally make sure to not simply grab and squeeze the dog or grab and kiss its head.
+- Finally, make sure to not simply grab and squeeze the dog or grab and kiss its head.

 Think of it this way, would you want a random stranger running up and hugging and squeezing you while squealing in your ear?
-Manners can go across species' boarders.
+Manners can go across species' borders.
 Now next time you see a cute pup walking down the road you will know exactly how to make a new best friend!